sorilee/sorilee.github.io/_posts/notes/2020-06-03-materials-on-logic-and-theorem-proving.md

 # Materials on logic and theorem proving

 Upon the request of a colleague, I list up some introductory materials on logic (and some also on theorem proving).
-The choice is very personal.
+The choices are very personal.

 **Lean's 'Logic and Proof' manuscript by Avigad, Lewis and van Doorn.**

-- It's a very friendly introduction to logic and at the same time to the use of a (particular) proof assistant.
+- It's a friendly introduction to logic and at the same time to the use of a (particular) proof assistant.
 - Especially recommended as a starting place if you are not yet familiar with mathematical proofs themselves.